 The most common cue for canter is slipping the outside leg back a few inches and pressing that lower leg into the horse’s barrel (side).
 This cues the horse to push off with that outside hind leg into the canter.

-Many new riders have anxiety about how fast a canter is, and sometimes the anxiety causes the rider’s body to tense up and the result is often a missed transition, a confused horse moving unpredictably, or even a rider falling.
+Many new riders have nervousness about how fast a horse’s canter is.
+Sometimes these worries cause a rider’s body to tense up as the horse begins to canter.
+The result is often a missed transition, a confused horse moving unpredictably, or even a rider falling.

 The canter transition does not have to be tense!
 Anyone can learn to relax, soften their body, and ride the powerful surge of a canter transition.

 The best exercise to help a rider relax when asking for a canter is to ride the transition many times on a lunge line.
 Ask your instructor or an experienced rider to allow you to ride a well-trained horse on a lunge line.
-In this method, the trainer can control the direction, speed, and gaits of the horse while you can then ride and focus 100% on your seat.
+In this method, the trainer can control the direction, speed, and gaits of the horse.
+You can then focus 100% on your seat.

 You’ll know you are ready to canter when:

-4. You are learning to balance yourself by stretching into, rather than pull up, your heels.
+4. 4.
+You are learning to balance yourself by stretching into, rather than pulling up, your heels.

 Don’t rush yourself!
-Some new riders canter right away, while in Europe it’s not unusual for a new rider to only walk and trot for a year or more!
+Some new riders canter right away, and others need more than a year of practice at slower gaits.
+In Europe, it’s not unusual for a new rider to only walk and trot for a year or more!

 To help you relax and enjoy your first canter, you may want to ask to canter for the first time on a lunge line.
 This allows the horse to stay under the control of your instructor so you can focus on your seat.